ArcticMC/Scenarios/descriptions.md

 > Every tool that you craft will have Efficiency 1.

 ### Hastey Boys (L)
 > Every tool that you craft will have Efficiency 3 and Unbreaking 1.
+With the exception of shovels, the max being efficiency 2.

 ### Hastey Getaway (L)
 > Whenever you kill a player, you will gain Haste 2 for 45 seconds.

 ### Hastey Men (L)
 > Every tool that you craft will have Efficiency 5 and Unbreaking 3.
+With the exception of shovels, the max being efficiency 2.

 ### Head Hunters (L)
 > When a player dies, their head will be somewhere 75 blocks out on where they died, on the surface.